Gabriel-p/photpy/docs/source/index.rst

 This document is a guide to performing stellar photometry on CCD data using `photutils`__, an `astropy`__ affiliated package.

-It follows the same steps outlined in Massey & Lindsey's `A User's Guide to Stellar CCD Photometry with IRAF (1992)`__.
+It follows roughly the same steps outlined in Massey & Lindsey's `A User's Guide to Stellar CCD Photometry with IRAF (1992)`__.

+It is under development as of November 2016, with much work still needed.

 .. toctree::
     :hidden: